Effects of Self-Interaction and of an Ideal Gas in Binary Mergers of Bosonic Dark Matter Cores: Effects of self-interaction

 with

 where \(\alpha = g\psi\), and

 The profile depends on the central wave function \(\psi_c\) and the core radius \(r_c\), both modulated by the self-interaction.

-Figure~\ref{fig:avg_and_fit} shows the angle-averaged density profiles at three different times \(t = 100\), 180 and 200, along with fittings that use Eq.~\eqref{eq:soliton_density}, for the case \(\lambda = \sqrt{2.0}\).
-The agreement between simulation and the empirical model confirms the emergence and stability of the solitonic core for each considered value of \(g\).
+Figure~\ref{fig:avg_and_fit} shows the angle-averaged density profiles at three different times \(t = 100\), 180 and 200, along with fits that use Eq.~\eqref{eq:soliton_density}, for the case \(\lambda = \sqrt{2.0}\).
+The agreement between simulation and the empirical model in the core region confirms the emergence and stability of the solitonic core for each considered value of \(g\).

 \textit{Core Mass Ratio.} In order to investigate the role of self-interaction on the final core mass with respect to the initial one, we compute the core mass ratio using Eq.~\eqref{eq:mass_core_ratio}, focusing on the post-merger regime once the final soliton has formed.